pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/README.md

 The operators are executed in a pipeline with tree structure, where each operator consumes the output of the previous operators (also known as _upstreams_).

+Users do not directly specify these operators.
+Instead they write SQL queries that are translated into a logical plan, which is then transformed into different operators.
+The logical plan can be obtained using [explaining a query](../../query-syntax/explain-plan-multi-stage.md), while there is no way to get the operators directly.
+The closest thing to the operators that users can get is the [multi-stage stats](../understanding-stage-stats.md) output.

 ## Operators vs SQL clauses
 These operators are generated from the SQL query that you write, but even they are similar, there is not a one-to-one mapping between the SQL clauses and the operators.